Saturday, 31 January 2015

 Yesterday I started something called the 5K challenge - using an app on my phone.
 I have only done one session of twenty five minutes and I have to say that I absolutely loathed it!
 The training is done by a mixture of walking and running, and it was the running bits that I hated.
 My shins were in agony.
 The trouble is, I would like nothing better than to run - runners look so fit and free - but I have never enjoyed it and I suspect that I never will.
 We will see.
 I will at least try a couple more sessions.

 I had a lovely bath later.
-David have me a magnificent box of bath balls for Christmas and I used one of them.
+Davie gave me a magnificent box of bath balls for Christmas and I used one of them.
 It was a beautiful green colour and as it fizzed away the centre was revealed to be ruby red.
 It was mesmerising.
 And when it was all gone the surface of the bath was covered in flat patches of white foam - it looked like clouds.

-Sunday 4 January 2015
+Sunday, 4 January 2015

 Something wicked this way comes